flashdagger/ytdlp-plugins/README.md

 ## creating packages
 Want to create your own extractor package or simply apply a patch to an existing (internal) yt-dlp extractor?
 Awesome.
-Just check out the [minimal branch](https://github.com/flashdagger/ytdlp-plugins/tree/minimal):
+Just check out the [minimal branch](https://github.com/flashdagger/ytdlp-plugins/tree/minimal) and follow the instructions in the provided README.md:

 `git clone https://github.com/flashdagger/ytdlp-plugins.git --branch minimal`

 ## about yt-dlp
-yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features and patches while also keeping up to date with the original project

 Note that **all** plugins are imported even if not invoked, and that **there are no checks** performed on plugin code.
 Use plugins at your own risk and only if you trust the code